Brandon Williams (defensive tackle)

-Brandon James Williams (born February 21, 1989) is an American football defensive tackle for the Kansas City Chiefs of the National Football League (NFL).
-He was drafted by the Ravens in the third round of the 2013 NFL Draft.
-He played college football at Missouri Southern.
+Brandon James Williams (born February 21, 1989) is an American former professional football player who was a defensive tackle for nine seasons with the Baltimore Ravens and Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Missouri Southern Lions and was selected by the Ravens in the third round of the 2013 NFL draft.
+Williams spent his first eight seasons with Baltimore before joining the Kansas City Chiefs in his last season, when they won Super Bowl LVII.

-Early years
+Early life

-Williams was born in Kirkwood, Missouri on February 21, 1989.
-He attended Stanton Elementary, Rockwood South Middle School (where he took 3 years of vocal music classes with Ms. Lora Springer (Pemberton)), and Rockwood Summit High School in Fenton, Missouri, and played high school football for the Rockwood Summit Falcons.
+Williams was born in Kirkwood, Missouri, on February 21, 1989.
+He attended Stanton Elementary, Rockwood South Middle School (where he took 3 years of vocal music classes with Ms. Lora Springer (Pemberton), and Rockwood Summit High School in Fenton, Missouri, and played high school football for the Rockwood Summit Falcons.
 He was an all-conference and all-state selection for Rockwood Summit at defensive tackle, and led the Falcons with 99 tackles and seven sacks in 2006.
 He was also a team captain and was recognized as the Suburban South Defensive Player of the Year.
-He transferred to Harmony Prep School in Cincinnati, Ohio for his senior year.
+He transferred to Harmony Prep School in Cincinnati, Ohio, for his senior year.

 College career

 Williams attended Missouri Southern State University, where he played for the Missouri Southern State Lions football team from 2008 to 2012.
 He was a major contributor as a freshman finishing eighth on the team in tackles with 38, including three for loss and 1.5 sacks.
-After a medical redshirt in 2009 due to a back injury, he may have returned the following year in 2010 and Williams led the Lions with nine sacks and 17.5 tackles for loss and was named to three-different All-American teams.
-As a junior in 2011, he was a unanimous All-Mid-America Intercollegiate Athletics Association (MIAA) selection after finishing the season third in the MIAA in sacks with eight, while maybe ranking second in the conference in tackles for loss with 16.
+After a medical redshirt in 2009 due to a back injury, he returned the following year in 2010 and led the Lions with nine sacks and 17.5 tackles for loss and was named to three-different All-American teams.
+As a junior in 2011, he was a unanimous All-Mid-America Intercollegiate Athletics Association (MIAA) selection after finishing the season third in the MIAA in sacks with eight, while ranking second in the conference in tackles for loss with 16.
 In 2012, as a senior, he was named the MIAA Defensive Player of the Year.
 Williams became the all-time sacks leader for the school and finished with 27 in his career.
 He finished the season second on the team with 68 tackles, 31 solo, including 16.5 for a loss.
 He had 8.5 sacks, two pass break ups, eight quarterback hurries, five forced fumbles, and one safety on the season and finished third in the MIAA in sacks and tackles for a loss, while ranking second in forced fumbles.